 Our pair of size men's 11 shoes weighed 20.9 ounces, the same weight as the previous version.
-This was still good enough for the third lightest shoe in this review.

-With 21mm of underfoot cushioning, it is not as low riding as the New Balance Vazee Summit v2, but the fact that its midsole is made entirely of soft, compressible EVA foam means that it retains excellent trail feel.
+With 21mm of underfoot cushioning, it is not as low riding as the New Balance Summit Unknown, but the fact that its midsole is made entirely of soft, compressible EVA foam means that it retains excellent trail feel.
 Every runner is different, but we appreciated this shoe more for short runs on trails.
 Taking this shoe long distance or on scrambling missions is indeed possible, and we did it, but for us, the sensitivity and lack of underfoot protection led to a fair amount of foot fatigue at the end of the day.
 We gave it 9 out of 10 points for sensitivity.

 As our Top Pick for Zero Drop, we naturally feel that this shoe is ideally suited to those who are in the market for a zero drop shoe.
 We found it to be more suitable for smooth trails than especially rough terrain, and we also enjoyed it more on shorter, everyday length runs than on our long days or during ultra races.
 That said, we know people who run ultras in these shoes.
 As with most minimalist footwear, those with strong feet and a long background in running tend to appreciate the advantages of a shoe like this more than newer runners or those who have a lot of wear and tear on their bodies.